ramonsilvanet/yanma/README.md

-# Yet ANother Monolithic Applicattion
+# YANMA - Yet ANother Monolithic Applicattion

 ![Yanma Logo](img/logo.png)
 *#193 - Yanma : [Bug/Flying].
 YANMA is capable of seeing 360 degrees without having to move its eyes.
 It is a great flier that is adept at making sudden stops and turning midair.
 This POKéMON uses its flying ability to quickly chase down targeted prey.*